SumoLogic/terraform-provider-sumologic/website/docs/r/scheduled_view.html.markdown

 The following attributes are exported:

 - `id` - The internal ID of the scheduled view.
+- `index_id` - The Index ID of the scheduled view.

 ## Import
 Scheduled Views can can be imported using the id.
 The list of scheduled views and their ids can be obtained using the Sumologic [scheduled views api][2].